Federal Student Loans

 Federal Direct Loan Program

-Loan eligibility and amounts are based on class level, dependency status, Expected Family Contribution (EFC) as determined by the FAFSA, and require at least half-time attendance.
+Loan eligibility and amounts are based on class level, dependency status, Student Aid Index (SAI) as calculated by the FAFSA, and require at least half-time enrollment (6+ credits undergraduates/4+ graduate students).
 Loans are borrowed money and must be repaid with interest.
 The Direct Subsidized and Unsubsidized Loans have an origination fee and a six-month grace period that begins when a student leaves school or drops below half time.
 Repayment begins at the end of the six-month grace period.
 Borrowers are encouraged to consider their potential loan repayment and total loan indebtedness before utilizing loans to assist with their educational costs.
-The Loan Repayment Calculator can assist in considering repayment information.
+The Federal Student Loan Repayment Simulator can assist in considering repayment information.

-Loan Requirements: First time Direct Loan borrowers must complete Entrance Counseling and Master Promissory Note (MPN) prior to funds disbursement.
+First time Federal Direct Loan borrowers must complete Entrance Counseling and Master Promissory Note (MPN) prior to funds disbursement.
 These requirements help borrowers learn about rights and responsibilities and agree to loan terms and conditions.
-Note: MPNS are valid for 10 years and must be completed again after expiry.
+MPNS are valid for 10 years and must be completed again after expiration.

-A Department of Education FSA ID is required to complete the FAFSA and all federal loan requirements.
+A Department of Education Federal Student Aid ID is required to complete the FAFSA and all federal loan requirements.
 FSA IDs can be requested online and are valid for life.

 For more information about the Federal Direct Loan programs, review the Federal Student Aid official website of the United States government.